 It's also worth noting, that this is the first time she's worn anything remotely sparkly since she fell in love with Christian, and she only does it because the Duke forces her to wear the necklace.
-Which is rather telling of what he wants of her; unlike Christian, he wants Satine the Star, not Satine the Woman.
+This is rather telling of what he wants of her; unlike Christian, he wants Satine the Star, not Satine the Woman.

-This prompts Satine to try and escape, but the plan fails and Ziedler forces her to lie to Christian and cast him aside so that "the show can go on".
+This prompts Satine to try and escape, but the plan fails and Zeidler forces her to lie to Christian and cast him aside so that "the show can go on".
 During the scene, Satine is dressed in a deceptively simple grey suit.

-The sombre look of the dress helps to communicate just how hard this is for her.
+The somber look of the dress helps to communicate just how hard this is for her.
 This looks like a funeral dress after all.
 Also, the addition of the veil speaks volumes; she needs to cover her face in order to be able to lie to him.
 She's protecting herself.
 It's almost as if she uses that veil to shield him from what she's really feeling.

 On top of that, note that this is a rather constricting costume, which helps transmit to the audience exactly how she's feeling: constricted by the hard choices she needs to take and suffocated by her own circumstances (mainly that she's dying and that she might never see her love again).

 At this point, she has lost any agency she might have had in her life, and that's why these past two last designs are the most constricting ones in the whole story.
 She has hit rock bottom, and all that's left to her is the play; the show must go on.